 Participation in a KCTCS retirement plan is a condition of employment.

-- Individuals must enroll within the first thirty (30) days of employment.
+- Individuals must enroll with the first 30 days of employment.

 - Required to contribute a percentage of their salary each pay period.

-- Vesting in the defined contribution plan(s) is as follows:
+- Vesting in the Defined Contribution Plan is as follows:

 - Employee portion - immediate

 - Employer portion - 100% vested after 5 years of service